Key Marco: Pepper-Hearst excavation

 The "Court of the Pile Dwellers" (Note: The name "Court of the Pile Dwellers" refers to Cushing's proposal that the people of Key Marco had lived on pile dwellings over the water in the pond, based on finding many toppled pilings in the pond.) at Key Marco was a small muck pond, covering less than an acre.
 The conditions in the muck preserved the wood and other objects, including those made with bone, fiber, gum, rawhide and gut.
 Objects of stone, shell and pottery were also found in the pond.

-A great variety of artifacts were found in the pond, including bowls, mortars and pestles, spears, atlatls, cords, ropes, nets, net floats, fishhooks, carved clubs, wooden tablets and plaques, wood ear spools, realistically carved animal heads, carved and painted masks, and a carved wooden feline/human figure (the so-called "Key Marco cat").
+A great variety of artifacts were found in the pond, including bowls, mortars and pestles, spears, atlatls, cords, ropes, nets, net floats, fishhooks, carved clubs, wooden tablets and plaques, wood ear spools, realistically carved animal heads, carved and painted masks, and a carved wooden feline/human figure, the so-called "Key Marco cat".
 Many of the wooden objects, besides the masks, had been painted.
 The colors were still vivid when the objects were first removed from the muck.
 The artifacts were very well preserved due to being buried in the wet conditions.

 At the time the pond was excavated, techniques for preserving wood and other fragile materials removed from the muck had not been developed.
 The colors on the painted objects quickly faded, and many objects quickly deteriorated.
 But, a photographer with the excavation party recorded all the objects soon after they were removed from the pond, thus preserving evidence of their appearance.
 Watercolors were also prepared by Wells M. Sawyer showing the colors of the painted objects.

 Dating the finds from the "Court of the Pile Dwellers" has been a problem.
 Because of the limited knowledge of the archaeological discipline at the time, no record of the stratification of the objects was kept.
 They cannot be placed in sequence.
 There is no sign of European trade goods or influence in the finds.
 Radiocarbon dating did not exist at the time of excavation.
 Radiocarbon dating of objects which have been handled and stored away from their original environment for long periods may not be reliable.
 In the 1960s an attempt to radiocarbon date some objects yielded a date of 1670 AD.
 A second attempt in 1975 using five different objects yielded dates from 55 AD to 850 AD.

 Van Beck excavation

 In 1965 Van Beck and Van Beck excavated part of a 4.5 m tall mound about 200 m northeast of the "Court of the Pile Dwellers".
-Two test pits yielded a large of number of potsherds in distinct strata.
+Two test pits yielded a large number of potsherds in distinct strata.
 The potsherds all belong to the Glades periods II and III.
 The density of the potsherds indicates that the Key Marco site had a high population density, and presumably political complexity during both Glades period II and III.